 In most circumstances, Green Cards that confer Legal Permanent Resident (LPR) status to a non-U.S. citizen are valid for ten years after the date of issuance.
-Green Card holder should start the renewal process in the last year before their card expires, as starting the filing process too early or too late can sometimes lead to application denials.
+This means that someone who holds this permit should start the Green Card renewal process in the last year before their card expires, as starting the filing process too early or too late can sometimes lead to application denials.

 In addition to renewing cards that are about to expire, individuals with LPR status must have their Green Cards replaced if they change their address, change their status as a permanent resident, require a correction for any information on their card, or have had their card lost, stolen, or destroyed in any way.
 The process established by U.S. Citizenship & Immigration Services (USCIS) is the same whether an individual wants to renew or replace a Green Card.

 The Renewal Process for Legal Permanent Resident Status

 To apply for a renewal or replacement of a Green Card, an individual with LPR status must complete and submit Form I-90, Application to Replace Permanent Resident Card to USCIS.
 The name of the form does not necessarily correspond to its purpose, as a person seeking to renew a Green Card in Aurora rather than have one replaced would still file Form I-90.

 The renewal process can be conducted by mailing a completed paper copy of Form I-90 to USCIS or by going through the USCIS’s online portal.
 Either way, an individual seeking to renew a Green Card in Aurora would typically only need to submit a photocopy of their current card, whether it is about to expire or already has expired, as proof of their eligibility for a renewal.
 Additional documentation may be required, depending on the circumstances.